The 7 habits of highly effective travel managers

 Being good with technology and numbers is one thing, but the most important part of a Travel Manager’s complex set of skills is being good with people.

 No matter what department you officially work in, when you’re dealing with people, you’re crossing over to HR territory.
 Providing a good traveler experience becomes your mission, and while you won’t be able to personally influence every aspect of it, you need to be patient, empathic and kind.
-Always have your travelers’ best interests in mind, whether it’s booking, or emergencies that you’re helping them with.
+Always have your travelers’ best interests in mind, whether it’s booking, changes in schedule or emergencies that you’re helping them with.

 Happy travelers are more likely to book within policy.
 Keeping them satisfied will ultimately lead to making your job easier and your manager happy, too.
 It may sound counterproductive but giving travelers freedom actually gives you more control over travel spend, which is something that your finance team will appreciate.